 Use: An adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes when treatment with both saxagliptin and metformin is appropriate.

 What other drugs will affect metformin and saxagliptin?

-Other drugs may increase or decrease the effects of metformin and saxagliptin on lowering your blood sugar.
-Tell your doctor about all medications you use.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete.
+Other drugs may affect metformin and saxagliptin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.